atari-monk/productivity/all.md

 ## Session 2025-09-12 21:47 - 22:14 0h 27m

-- XY joystic test
+- Create obj with no rotation to test full 360 deg joystick

 ## Session 2025-09-13 11:11 - 12:14 1h 3m

-- 2 joystick steer car
+- Create joystic on x and y axis to controll obj with rotation and acceleration

 ## Session 2025-09-13 14:56 - 16:13 1h 17m

-- plan 3
+- Game types to select pc or mobile game version

 ## Session 2025-09-13 18:11 - 18:46 0h 35m

-- plan 4
+- Scene testing 2 joystics for game car

 ## Session 2025-09-13 20:01 - 20:11 0h 10m

-- plan 5
+- Game for mobile

 ## Session 2025-09-13 21:01 - 21:34 0h 33m

-- plan 6
+- Mobile game project

 ## Session 2025-09-13 23:05 - 00:25 1h 20m

-- plan 7
-- failed, touch is not easy, prepare simpler scene

 ## Session 2025-09-14 10:21 - 10:55 0h 34m

-- prompt for plan 1, fail

 ## Session 2025-09-14 11:16 - 14:34 3h 18m

-- it is quite hard to do anything, project got a bit bigger, time to refactor ?
+- It is quite hard to do anything, project got a bit bigger, time to refactor ?
-- splited main to 2 clases (12:13)
+- Splited main to 2 clases (12:13)
-- refactoring url params, moved functions, rename (12:53)
+- Refactoring url params, moved functions, rename (12:53)
-- refactored to new entity tester, it is setup to test scenes and groups of them, also games (selected groups) (14:34)
+- Refactored to new entity tester, it is setup to test scenes and groups of them, also games (selected groups) (14:34)

 ## Session 2025-09-14 16:57 - 18:53 1h 56m